 Newlyn and Penzance have a unique location at the extreme southwest of the British Isles, with a long tradition of Fishing and Visual Arts.
-The Newlyn International Film Festival was founded in 2017 by Redcliffe Films, Bristol (Diana Taylor and Anthea Page) and the inaugural event was held in April 6-8th 2018 at the Centre, Chywoone Hill, Newlyn, Penzance, Cornwall.
-It showed a selection from 126 submitted films in a across the course of the weekend and 4 awards were presented during the final evening’s ceremony and social event to the winning filmmakers .
-The enthusiastic response has led directly to a second iteration for 2019 which will be hosted at the Acorn in nearby Penzance.
+The Newlyn International Film Festival was founded in 2017 by Redcliffe Films, Bristol (Diana Taylor and Anthea Page) and the inaugural event was held in April 2018 at the Centre, Newlyn, Penzance, Cornwall.
+It showed a selection from 126 submitted films across the course of the weekend The enthusiastic response led directly to a second iteration in 2019 which was hosted at the Acorn Theatre in nearby Penzance a larger venue where we had a free video cafe , and a main hall , we showed 177 films over three days on 2 large screens.

-The Prizes will be awarded by a panel of esteemed judges.
+The winners in each category will be awarded by a panel of esteemed judges.
 This winning award will be chosen from amongst the nominated films meaning all films entered into any category are automatically eligible.